AndrewMeikle42/gettingandcleaningdata/README.md

 To tidy the data using R, you first need to download the data into your current working directory, saved using the folowing filename: "getdata_projectfiles_UCI HAR Dataset.zip"

-You can then run the run_analysis.R script which should produce a "tidydata.txt" file.
+You can then run the "run_analysis.R" script which should produce a "tidydata.txt" file.
 The data is described in the "CodeBook.md" file